vuejs/test-utils-docs/src/guide/a-crash-course.md

 # A Crash Course

 Let's jump right into it, and learn Vue Test Utils (VTU) by building a simple Todo app, and writing tests as we go.
-This guide will cover:
+This guide will cover how to:

-- mounting components
+- Mount components
-- finding elements
+- Find elements
-- filling out forms
+- Fill out forms
-- triggering events
+- Trigger events

 ## Getting Started